Please rotate your device

-The Design Process Behind MSU Temple Hall Renovation and Addition
+The Design Process Behind MSU Blunt Hall Renovation and Addition

-The Design Process Behind MSU Temple Hall Renovation and Addition
+The Design Process Behind MSU Blunt Hall Renovation and Addition

-The journey of Temple Hall on MSU campus bookends the history of BNIM and holds a special significance for our team with one of the building’s original designers being Tom Nelson, a founding principal of our firm.
-Tom contributed to the design of Temple Hall in 1971 while with Kivett & Myers.
-Five decades later, BNIM is collaborating with MSU on the renovation and addition that will lead Temple Hall into its next era of learning, teaching, and research.
+The journey of Blunt Hall on MSU campus bookends the history of BNIM and holds a special significance for our team with one of the building’s original designers being Tom Nelson, a founding principal of our firm.
+Tom contributed to the design of the original Temple Hall in 1971 while with Kivett & Myers.
+Five decades later, BNIM is collaborating with MSU on the renovation and addition that will lead the building into its next era of learning, teaching, and research.

 Shaping Design with Campus Stakeholders